tel. 01334 463469

 This work will aim to identify potential unexpected declines in system functioning caused by unknown interactions between both global (climate change) and local stressors, and areas for greater returns on conservation investment through informed stressor mitigation.

-My supervisors are Professor David Paterson and Dr Andy Blight (SERG).
+My supervisors are Professor David Paterson and Dr Andrew Blight (SERG).

 (source: symbiosis database)